radeonxray/UFO-Exam/README.md

 ## So how did _static typing_ affect our project?

 The team spent quite some time getting adjusted to the fact that we were writing JavaScript-code, but with some modern features and rules.
-Developers would often forget to specify the _type _of a variable, especially when creating _[interfaces](https://medium.com/front-end-hacking/typescript-class-vs-interface-99c0ae1c2136)_, thus making it impossible to compile the project.
+Developers would often forget to specify the _type _of variable, especially when creating _[interfaces](https://medium.com/front-end-hacking/typescript-class-vs-interface-99c0ae1c2136)_, thus making it impossible to compile the project.

-Using _static typing_ meant that the team had to write and define more code (thanks to _type-checking_) than would probably be needed if the team has opted to use _dynamic typing_.
+Using _static typing_ meant that the team had to write and define more code (due to _type-checking_) than would probably be needed if the team has opted to use _dynamic typing_.

 As an example, below is a picture of an _interface _(basically a definition for an _object_) with typed variables.